-Note: The Flexi New Neon comes in three sizes - extra small, small and medium.
+Note: The Flexi New Neon comes in four sizes – extra small, small, medium, and large.
 The extra small is only 10 feet long, while the other two sizes have a maximum length of 16 feet.

-Another excellent retractable leash is the Triton.
-It's a 15 foot leash that's built with a stainless steel clip, durable nylon ribbon and anti-slip handle.
+Another excellent retractable dog leash is the Triton.
+It’s a 16 foot leash that’s built with a stainless steel clip, durable nylon ribbon and anti-slip handle.
 The manufacturer also offers a lifetime guarantee, which provides extra peace of mind.

 Like all the best leashes, the Triton is designed to be durable – although it’s only suitable for small or medium-size dogs.
 It features a simple button for locking the leash at a certain length, along with an ergonomic handle and lightweight design.